 Instructor Barbara Barry

 This class is instructive and experiential.
-Participants will learn techniques for eliciting images and how to give them visual expression using a simple painting approach in journal form.
+Participants will learn techniques for eliciting images and learn how to give them visual expression using a simple painting approach in journal form.
 No art experience or skill is necessary, only the desire to explore how a journal beyond words can enrich one's life.

 Upcoming Tuesday Lunch Forums

-Saturday, May 4, 2013, 10:00 a.m. – 4:00 p.m.
+Saturday, February 20th, 2016, 10:00 a.m. – 4:00 p.m.

 Upcoming Trip to India